DigitalNTT-Soul/cse210-07/README.md

 There are some rules to this game and are listed as follows:

-- The secret word is randomly chosen from a list.
+- Gems (\*) and rocks (o) randomly appear and fall from the top of the screen.
-- The player guesses a letter in the puzzle.
+- The player (#) can move left or right along the bottom of the screen.
-- If the guess is correct, the letter is revealed.
-- The player guesses if the next one will be higher or lower.
-- If the guess is incorrect, a line is cut on the player's parachute
+- If the player touches a gem they earn a point.
-- If the puzzle is solved the game is over.
-You landed safely on the ground!
-- If the player has no more parachute, well, the game is over.
-Its a pretty long way to the ground...
+- If the player touches a rock they lose a point.
+- Gems and rocks are removed when the player touches them.
+- The game continues until the player closes the window.

-The goal of the game is to guess the secret word before you run out of parachute.
+The goal of the game is to collect as many falling gems as possible.

 ## Project Structure